chauff/paper-note-filler/README.md

     git clone https://github.com/chauff/paper-note-filler
     cd paper-note-filler
     ```
 2. Run `npm install`.
 If you don't have `npm` yet, you will need to install it first.
-If you have `npm` but are getting an error, check your `Node` version (and update it if necessary via `nvm install node`) and then try again `npm install`.
+If you have `npm` but are getting an error, check your `Node` version (and update it if necessary via `nvm install node --reinstall-packages-from=node`) and then try again `npm install`.
 3. Run `npm run dev`.
 If all goes well, you now find a generated `main.js` file in your folder -- that is the compiled version of the plugin.
 That's it, the plugin is now compiled and ready to use.
 Updating the code will trigger a recompile.
 4. To actually see the output of the `console.log()` statements littered throughout the code, open the developer tools of Obsidian by heading to `View >> Toggle Developer Tools`.
 5. In [.github/workflows](.github/workflows/) a GitHub action is defined that triggers a new release after the following steps are taken (more details [here](https://docs.obsidian.md/Plugins/Releasing/Release+your+plugin+with+GitHub+Actions)):